Vote to repeal U.S. broadband privacy rules sparks interest in VPNs

 Gadde was not immediately available for comment.
 Twitter said she was commenting in her personal capacity and not on behalf of the company.

-The U.S. Senate, also controlled by Republicans, voted 50-48 last week to reverse the rules.
+The U.S. Senate voted 50-48 last week to reverse the rules.
 The White House said President Donald Trump supported the repeal measure.

 Supporters of the repeal said the FCC unfairly required internet service providers like AT&T Inc, Comcast Corp and Verizon Communications Inc to do more to protect customers' privacy than websites like Alphabet Inc's Google or Facebook Inc.